muntorg/munt-official/mining_documentation/ensuring_pow2_compatibility.md

 * This time launch three `GuldenD` witnesses instead of 2
 * Split your witness accounts evenly between 2 of the 3 nodes
 * Advance to `phase 3` as before
-* During `phase 3` close on of the 2 instances that has witness accounts
+* During `phase 3` close one of the 2 instances that has witness accounts
 * At this point you should start to see some orphans in your log but the chain should keep moving
 * If the chain keeps moving everything is 100%; if the chain freezes when you do this then you need further configuration adjustments and should seek support.